 Please note that your diploma will be mailed to you about four weeks after your graduation date, after your final degree audit is complete.
 Diplomas will be mailed regardless of whether you attend a graduation ceremony or not.
 No diplomas are given at commencement.

 Proof of an awarded degree will also appear on your final transcript, and you may want to request a final transcript as soon as you know that your degree is posted.
-You should be able to see your award date on UAccess or you may contact the office for an update on the status of your degree.
+You should be able to see your award date on UAccess.
+You can also contact our councilor at the Graduate College for an update on the status of your degree.